npm/npm/doc/activate.md

 This "activates" a specific version of a package, so that you can just do `require("foo")` without having to specify the version.

+## CONFIG

+### auto-activate

+Default: true

+Automatically activate a package after installation, if there is not an active version already.
+Set to "always" to always activate when installing.

 ## SEE ALSO

 npm-deactivate(1)